310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Mao %}
 Huh!?
-Why're you complimenting me all of a sudden?!
+Why're you complimenting me all of a sudden!?
 You're making me blush~!
 {% endbubble %}

 {% bubble Shinobu %}